pimlicolabs/singleton-paymaster/README.md

 ## Tests And Coverage

 > **Note:** This repo contains two versions of OpenZeppelin Contracts v.5.0.2 (latest version at the time of writing) and v.4.8.3.
 The latest version is used in all contracts found in `src`, the older version is only used in tests.
-This is because EntryPoint v0.6 has OpenZeppelin@v.4.8.3 as a dependency.
+This is because EntryPoint v0.6 has OpenZeppelin@v.4.8.3 as a hard dependency.

 Run the following